The Two Witnesses

 Once again what we expect and what John has heard is not what he sees.
 Based on what was heard in previous chapters we expect a “woe,” but here, John sees the praise and worship of God.
 This dramatic trumpet will fulfill prophecies.

-The ending of chapter 11 is an awesome reminder.
+The ending of Revelation 11 is an awesome reminder.
 We serve a mighty God!